jodersky/k8055/README.md

 Run ```make doc``` to generate doxygen documentation.

 ## Authors
 The library is written by Jakob Odersky.
-Nevertheless, it is based on the information provided by the following people who wrote the original version of `libk8055' (http://libk8055.sourceforge.net) :
+It is based on the information provided by the following people who wrote the original version of `libk8055' (http://libk8055.sourceforge.net) :

 - 2005 by Sven Lindberg <k8055@k8055.mine.nu>

 - 2007 by Pjetur G. Hjaltason <pjetur@pjetur.net> Commenting, general rearrangement of code, bugfixes, python interface with swig and simple k8055 python class

-Thanks alot to you!

 ## License
 Copyright (c) 2012 by Jakob Odersky